 Alan Sheehan was in the thick of the action, heading clear Jamie Murphy’s 12th-minute cross, tackling Sarkic on 13 minutes and clearing a cross for a corner on 14 minutes.
 From where I was sat, the Brewers’ attack seemed relentless and whilst some have criticised Sheehan’s debut, I felt he more than earned his corn.

 Once the storm appeared to have been weathered we looked to edge our way back into the game, Jorge Grant in particular looking as lively as ever.
 I’m so impressed with Grant this season, we’ve watched him grow into a fine footballer after a tough few months after DC left.
 He created a good chance for Joe Morrell and he fired a free-kick moments later that led to a corner.
 A couple of half-chances immediately gets the crowd up and from my vantage point, we seemed so loud.
-It’s hard in Upper 5 to truly appreciate how loud the 617 are, but across the pitch it’s very obvious.
+It’s hard in Upper 5 to truly appreciate how loud the 617 are, but across the pitch, it’s very obvious.
 Not long after our first couple of chances, it was 1-1.

 Kudos Anthony Scully, another fine find for this football club.
 He had the foresight to close down Burton as they played out from the back, then hung on to the ball long enough to allow Tom Hopper to peel off to the far post.
 The ball was then inch-perfect, giving the former Southend man the simplest of tap ins at the back stick.
 Sure, it still has to be scored and you have to get into the right position, which Hopper got just right.

 I felt we improved after the goal and I’ve got to pay tribute to Hopper.
-He really put himself about and although he said in his post-match interview he felt he’d been up to speed before the break, I think we saw the Tom Hopper the manager wanted to sign yesterday. he was typically robust and make no mistake, the kid took an absolute battering from some tough defenders.
+He really put himself about and although he said in his post-match interview he felt he’d been up to speed before the break, I think we saw the Tom Hopper the manager wanted to sign yesterday.
+He was typically robust and make no mistake, the lad took an absolute battering from some tough defenders.
 There is history between him and O’Toole after they clashed in the Southend and Burton clash earlier in the season and on more than one occasion the Brewers left a boot in after a challenge.
-The referee managed the game well though I thought, he could have flashed the yellows and made a rod for his own back but he let a bruising game flow.
+The referee, scott Oldham, managed the game well though I thought, he could have flashed the yellows and made a rod for his own back but he let a bruising game flow.
 Hopper wasn’t intimidated one bit and gave us a real glimpse of what he can do.
 I said I couldn’t see him bagging three between this weekend and the end of the season on the evidence he’d provided so far.
 I absolutely love the fact he’s already two thirds there.